 - Posting with auto authentication check

-- Few feature not available from Unity SDK like for example:
+- Few features are not available from Unity SDK, for example:

 - Platform-Native Image Posting